-Ideally, multidisciplinary team involvement should occur immediately after diagnosis,46 and non-medical healthcare professionals (HCPs), such as physiotherapists, are sometimes consulted during this period.
-The physiotherapist may be one of the first professionals the plwMND has interacted with since the diagnosis of MND.
+The role of psychologists in the diagnostic process has been highlighted in recent times.
+Ideally, multidisciplinary team involvement should occur immediately after diagnosis, 44 and non-medical healthcare professionals (HCPs), such as psychologists, are sometimes consulted during this period.
+The psychologist may be one of the first professionals the plwMND has interacted with since the diagnosis of MND.

-Research with HCPs, including physiotherapists and psychologists, indicates that these professionals are often 'dealing with the diagnostic aftermath' presented by the newly diagnosed plwMND.
+Research with HCPs, including psychologists and physiotherapists, indicates that these professionals are often 'dealing with the diagnostic aftermath' presented by the newly diagnosed plwMND.
 Common reactions included anger, frustration and dissatisfaction with the diagnostic process and/or delivery.
-A further role for HCPs, including physiotherapists, is evident as interactions with newly diagnosed plwMND may assist them to unpack and understand their diagnosis, often through difficult and sometimes distressing conversations.^{34,38} Physiotherapists are sometimes required to clarify misconceptions or expectations a plwMND may have about their ability to manage the progression of their mobility issues and address concerns regarding a loss of independence.
-Consequently, physiotherapists may become involved in the process of breaking further bad news.
-Communication should be inclusive and culturally sensitive.
-These difficult conversations may alert a physiotherapist to a plwMND's needs, such as the requirement for referral to another professional or other sources of support such as an MND Association.
-These organisations and interactions with other plwMND through these groups may provide meaningful supplementation of information regarding the disease and options for care, as well as compassion, inspiration and hope.55
+A further role for psychologists is evident as interactions with newly diagnosed plwMND may assist them to unpack and understand their diagnosis, often through difficult and sometimes distressing conversations.^{31, 36}

-The NICE guidelines recommend psychological care after diagnosis to assist plwMND and their carers to cope with the diagnosis, understand the disease, accept, and cope with a changed life and changes in relationships.24 Physiotherapists may identify a need for psychological support and/or cognitive screening and refer to a psychologist.
-Referrals for early cognitive screening may lead to discussions concerning the cognitive changes associated with MND and the reasoning for and implications associated with mental capacity assessments.46 Further tips for diagnosis delivery can be found on the MND Connect website.56
+The NICE guidelines recommend psychological care after diagnosis to assist plwMND and their carers to cope with the diagnosis, understand the disease, accept, and cope with a changed life and changes in relationships.23 Further, psychologists are sometimes involved with early cognitive screening, which may lead to discussions concerning the cognitive changes associated with MND and the reasoning for and implications associated with mental capacity assessments.44 Another example is the clarification psychologists are sometimes required to provide regarding misconceptions or expectations a plwMND may have about their ability to manage the progression of their mobility issues and address concerns regarding a loss of independence.
+Consequently, psychologists become involved in the process of breaking further bad news.